Who We Are

 Since its beginning, the AATB has been dedicated to improving and saving lives by promoting the safety, quality and availability of donated human tissue.
 To fulfill that mission, the AATB publishes standards, accredits tissue banks and certifies personnel.
 The association also interacts with regulatory agencies and conducts educational meetings.

 Beginning in 1986, the AATB initiated a mandatory Accreditation Program for its institutional members to ensure that tissue-banking activities are performed in a professional manner in compliance with its Standards.
 Today, the AATB Accreditation Program remains the only private accreditation program for tissue banks in the U.S. In 1988, the Association also began a Certified Tissue Banking Specialist (CTBS) certification program for individuals working in tissue banking.
-Today, nearly 4,000 individuals have been awarded the CTBS certification.
+Today, approximately 2,800 have been awarded the CTBS certification.

 Since the first reported transplant in the 12th century, tissue transplantation has established a phenomenal record of growth, safety and effectiveness.
 As modern medicine finds newer and better uses for human tissue to save and improve lives, the numbers of donors, tissue allografts and tissue transplants will continue to increase, as will the AATB’s role in protecting the safety of tissue transplants.